AbdoD97/abdod97.github.io/_posts/2019-09-26-PoetRAT-Report.md

 # Dynamic analysis using sandbox

-Using **any.run** service it was found that Microsoft word process is opening 3 CMD to execute python scripts.
+Using **any.run** service it was found that Microsoft word process is opening 3 CMD to execute python scripts dropped by the document.

 ![](https://github.com/AbdoD97/abdod97.github.io/blob/master/_posts/PoetRAT/media/image2.png?raw=true)
 #